Learning Discriminative Representations and Decision Boundaries for Open Intent Detection: Related Works

-OOD detection is a popular task attracting much attention in recent years, which goal is to detect the samples with distribution shifts in the testing set~\cite{yang2021generalized}.
-A line of works utilized the neural network outputs to solve this problem.
-For instance, Hendrycks et al.~\cite{hendrycks17baseline} calculated the softmax probability of known samples and rejected the low confidence as the unknown samples with a threshold.
-Liang et al.~\cite{liang2018enhancing} used temperature scaling and input pre-processing to enlarge the differences between known and unknown samples.
-Kim and Kim~\cite{Kim2018JointLO} jointly trained the in-domain classifier and out-of-domain detector.
-Hendrycks et al.~\cite{hendrycks2018deep} proposed outlier exposure (OE) to further improve the performance by forcing the model to learn from anomaly samples.
+OOD detection is a popular task that has received much attention in recent years, which goal is to detect the samples in the testing set that exhibit distribution shifts~\cite{yang2021generalized}.
+A line of works used both ID and ground-truth/generated OOD samples during training.
+For instance, Kim and Kim~\cite{Kim2018JointLO} jointly trained an in-domain classifier and an out-of-domain detector with both ID and OOD annotated utterances.
+Hendrycks et al.~\cite{hendrycks2018deep} proposed the use of outlier exposure (OE) to train an OOD detector with external OOD samples.
+However, annotating OOD samples can be time-consuming and labor-intensive.
+To address this issue, researchers used the generative adversarial network (GAN) to generate OOD samples.
+Yu et al.~\cite{Yu2017OpenCategoryCB} adopted adversarial learning to generate positive and negative samples for training the classifier.
+Ryu et al.~\cite{ryu-etal-2018-domain} used a GAN to train on the ID samples and detected OOD samples with a discriminator.
+Zheng et al.~\cite{9052492} used a GAN-based generator to produce pseudo OOD samples of discrete token sequences.
+Nevertheless, it has been shown that deep generative models have limitations in learning high-level semantics on discrete text data~\cite{2018arXiv181009136N}.

-Another line of work performed OOD detection based on the generative adversarial network (GAN).
-For instance, Yu et al.~\cite{Yu2017OpenCategoryCB} adopted adversarial learning to generate positive and negative samples for training the classifier.
-Ryu et al.~\cite{ryu-etal-2018-domain} used a GAN to train on the in-domain samples and detected the out-of-domain samples with a discriminator.
-Zheng et al.~\cite{9052492} used a GAN-based generator to produce pseudo out-of-domain samples of discrete token sequences.
-Nevertheless, it has been shown that deep generative models have limitations in learning high-level semantics on the discrete text data~\cite{2018arXiv181009136N}.
-It is also important to note that OOD detection is different from our task, which usually requires negative samples during training.
-Besides, it is essentially a binary classification task without a clear distinction between different known categories.
+Another line of works used only ID samples during training.
+For example, Hendrycks et al.~\cite{hendrycks17baseline} calculated the softmax probability from ID samples and rejected the low-confidence OOD samples with a threshold.
+Liang et al.~\cite{liang2018enhancing} used temperature scaling and input pre-processing to enlarge the differences between ID and OOD samples.
+Xu et al.~\cite{xu2021unsupervised} first fine-tuned the pre-trained transformer with the objective of masked language modeling (MLM) and then utilized the distance information of features from all layers for detecting outliers.
+Moreover, a series of methods have been developed to design the score function without modifying the network architecture~\cite{lee2018simple,liu2020energy}.
+However, all of the above methods mainly focus on binary classification and may suffer a performance decrease when adapting them to our $K$+1 classification task.